Is that the real King of Pop?

 For many of us the past 40 years have unfolded to the soundtrack of The Jackson 5 and the King of Pop; “ABC” reminds us it’s I before E except after C and that 2 plus 2 makes four, Halloween isn’t Halloween without hearing “Thriller” and good luck successfully partying a night away without “Billie Jean” or “Beat It.”

-Jackson’s classic hits will live on forever, as will the intrigue and mystery surrounding the above photograph, which Chelsey Perrella, Image Resource Coordinator & Copy Editor for the Canucks Creative Team, found in the archives last week.
+Jackson’s classic hits will live on forever, as will the intrigue and mystery surrounding the photograph below, which Chelsey Perrella, Image Resource Coordinator & Copy Editor for the Canucks Creative Team, found in the archives last week.

 We can confirm that Stan Smyl is on the left and Mario Lemieux is on the right, but is that really the real Michael Jackson about to drop the puck during a ceremonial faceoff?